Solving promise equations over monoids and groups: Overview of Results

 As easy corollaries, \Cref{th:promisemonoids} applies in the special case of non-promise setting.

-\begin{corollary} Given two monoids $N\substr M$, $\Lin(M,N)$ is solvable in polynomial time by $\BLP+\AIP$ if there is an Abelian endomorphism of $M$ extending $\id_N$ whose image is a union of subgroups, and is \NP-hard otherwise. \end{corollary}
+\begin{corollary} Given two monoids $N\substr M$, $\Lin(M,N)$ is solvable in polynomial time by $\BLP+\AIP$ if and only if there is an Abelian endomorphism of $M$ extending $\id_N$ whose image is a union of subgroups.
+If no such endomorphism exists, then $\Lin(M,N)$ is \NP-hard. \end{corollary}

-\begin{corollary} Given two groups $H\substr G$, $\Lin(G,H)$ is solvable in polynomial time by $\AIP$ if there is an Abelian endomorphism of $G$ that extends $\id_H$, and is \NP-hard otherwise. \end{corollary}
+\begin{corollary} Given two groups $H\substr G$, $\Lin(G,H)$ is solvable in polynomial time by $\AIP$ if and only if there is an Abelian endomorphism of $G$ that extends $\id_H$.
+If no such endomorphism exists, then $\Lin(G,H)$ is \NP-hard. \end{corollary}